Peter Everitt

 Peter "Spida" Everitt (born 3 May 1974) is a former Australian rules footballer who played for the St Kilda Football Club, Hawthorn Football Club and Sydney Swans in the Australian Football League (AFL).
 He played for St Kilda from 1993 to 2002, Hawthorn from 2003 to 2006, and Sydney in 2007 and 2008.
 He finished his career having played 291 games in the AFL.
 Since retiring from football he has worked in the media.

 Early life

 Everitt was born on the Mornington Peninsula.
 For part of his childhood, he resided in Wantirna.

+Everitt is one of six children, including younger brother Andrejs, born to Anda and Peter Everitt.
+The siblings are of Latvian descent through their mother.
+Their maternal grandfather Raimond Tiltins was a member of the Latvian Legion during World War II, before immigrating to Australia in 1948.
+Their paternal grandfather Phillip Everitt was born in England and was sent to Australia as part of the Home Children scheme.

 Career

 St Kilda

-Making his debut for St Kilda in 1993, the then dreadlocked Everitt became one of the Saints' best ruckmen.
+Making his debut for St Kilda in 1993, Everitt became one of the Saints' best ruckmen.

 Everitt played in St Kilda's 1996 pre-season Cup winning side.

 Everitt played every match of the 1997 season home and away rounds in which St Kilda Football Club qualified in first position for the 1997 AFL Finals Series, winning the club's second Minor Premiership and first McClelland Trophy.
 He won All-Australian selection in 1997, but he suffered a collarbone injury late in the year, missing the Grand Final.
 He again won All-Australian selection in 1998.